 Adipose tissue can be harvested through liposuction, a minimally-invasive procedure.
 Because ASC can be done on an outpatient set-up, the risk of tissue contamination is also greatly reduced and the physician's control over the process is improved.

-that will be added to the IV drip reintroducing the stem cell into patient's body
+blood extracted from patient put in a centrifuge to separate the serum that will be added to the IV drip reintroducing the stem cell into patient's body |

 The availability of stem cells remains a challenge for scientists and clinicians in the field of regenerative medicine.
 Owing to the abundant supply of adipose tissue in the patient’s own system, this limitation is readily surmounted.